typelevel/Laika/docs/using-laika/sbt.md

 Similarly the `laikaFoRenderer` shortcut can be used to add a custom `XSL-FO` renderer of type `FOWriter => RenderFunction`. `XSL-FO` is an interim format for PDF output, so this option would also allow to change the appearance of PDF documents.

+For EPUB the `laikaEpubRenderer` can be used to add a custom XHMTL renderer of type `HTMLWriter => RenderFunction`.